NBA Finals: Stephen Curry produces heroic 43-point display as Golden State Warriors level series

 The headlines will be about him and rightly so.
 The two-time league MVP is chasing his first NBA Finals MVP award, and if the Warriors can win this compelling series, he will surely get it.

-Now it's back to the Bay Area and the Warriors have home-court advantage once again.
+Now it is back to the Bay Area and the Warriors have home-court advantage once again.

 The NBA Finals (TV listings here) continue on Sky Sports this week, subscribe to watch the live action.